Patience-Fuglo/quant-greeks-cli/README.md

 - Table, CSV, or JSON output for further analysis

 ---

 ## Advanced Testing and Coverage

-This project includes a robust suite of automated tests, reflecting best practices in quantitative finance software development:
+This project includes a robust suite of automated tests reflecting best practices in quantitative finance software development:

-- **Comprehensive Unit and Integration Testing:**
-  All core option pricing functions (binomial, Black-Scholes, Greeks) are covered with a range of tests, including edge cases such as zero volatility, American vs. European options, and invalid parameter handling.
+- **Comprehensive Unit and Integration Testing** for all core option pricing functions (binomial, Black-Scholes, Greeks), including edge cases such as zero volatility, American vs. European options, and invalid parameter handling.

-- **CLI and Batch Testing:**
-  The command-line interface is tested end-to-end for batch processing, file I/O, and user error handling.
+- **CLI and Batch Testing:** End-to-end CLI tests for batch processing, file I/O, and user error handling.
 - **Substantial Code Coverage:**
-  Recent test runs demonstrate major improvements in coverage:
   - **binomial.py:** Coverage increased from 3% to 85%
   - **greeks.py:** Coverage increased from 22% to 69%
-  - **All 14 tests pass**, and the coverage report is now a meaningful indicator of code reliability.
+  - **All 14 tests pass**; coverage is now a meaningful indicator of code reliability.
 - **Continuous Improvement:**
-  Tests are designed to make it easy to add new models and features with confidence.
-Coverage reports guide further development and ensure that new code is tested.
+  Tests are designed for easy extension and new model integration.
 - **Tools Used:**
   - `pytest` for test execution
   - `pytest-cov` for coverage measurement

 **Result:**
-This testing approach ensures that the codebase is reliable, maintainable, and ready for professional quantitative finance workflows.
+The codebase is reliable, maintainable, and ready for professional quantitative finance workflows.

+*See the `/tests` directory and the latest coverage report for details, or run `pytest --cov=.` to check coverage yourself.*

 ---

-*See the `/tests` directory and the latest coverage report for details, or run `pytest --cov=.` to check coverage yourself.*
 ## Error Handling

 Smart error messages for: